Mikasa Ackerman is a fan favorite on the anime series Attack on Titan, and with good reason.

 To enhance that focus and boost energy for a workout, it is reasonable to determine that Mikasa would take a pre-workout supplement to boost focus.

-Other ingredients, contained in pre-workout, like creatine supplements and l-citrulline can reduce muscle fatigue and aid recovery [5].
+According to a study published by the National Institutes of Health (NIH), other ingredients contained in pre-workout, like creatine supplements and l-citrulline, can reduce muscle fatigue and aid recovery [3].

 Related Articles: